 How do you think hiring decisions are made in most law firms and other legal organizations?
 One of the first things that happens is the law firm has to identify a need.
-If the law firm identifies a need, the chances are very good that they made this determination because a partner somewhere in the firm-or a client-was throwing off work that could not be adequately serviced with the existing personnel inside the law firm.
-Once this need is met, before an ad goes up in the paper, a job board, or on the firm website, the partner will generally ask themselves: "Do I know anyone?"
-This will occur even prior to a recruiter (such as myself) getting involved in the search.
+If the law firm identifies a need, the chances are very good that it made this determination because a partner somewhere in the firm-or a client-was throwing off work that could not be adequately serviced with the existing personnel inside the law firm.
+Once this need is met, before an ad goes up in the paper, a job board, or on the firm website, the partner will generally ask themselves, "Do I know anyone?"
+This will occur even prior to a recruiter's (such as myself) getting involved in the search.

-What happens a large percentage of the time (especially at smaller and midsized firms) is that the partner does know someone.
-The person he knows may not necessarily be the most qualified for the position, and may not even represent the massive universe of possible candidates for the position.
-What the partner will know is that (1) he knows the person and (2) based on their previous contact with the person, he feels comfortable with the person.
-An instant seal of approval.
-A call may go out, an informal chat may occur.
-Whatever happens, the results that occur and potential hire may occur because someone was "in the spotlight" and in the partner's radar.
-That is, someone was in the partner's radar who does not even work at the firm.
+What happens a large percentage of the time (especially at smaller and mid-sized firms) is that the partner does know someone.
+The person he/she knows may not necessarily be the most qualified for the position and may not even represent the massive universe of possible candidates for the position.
+What the partner will know is that (1) he/she knows the person and (2) based on his/her previous contact with the person, he/she feels comfortable with the person.
+This is an instant seal of approval.
+A call may go out; an informal chat may occur.
+Whatever happens, a potential hire may occur because someone was in the spotlight and on the partner's radar.
+That is, someone was on the partner's radar who does not even work at the firm.